cesar-ilharco/acl-2020/_pages/calls/papers.md

 August 1-6, 2021.
 We are monitoring the ongoing global pandemic and will update the conference plans (e.g., moving to a virtual or hybrid format) as needed closer to the conference dates.</p>

-<p>ACL-IJCNLP 2021 invites the submission of long and short papers on substantial,
+<p align="justify">ACL-IJCNLP 2021 invites the submission of long and short papers on substantial,
 original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
 This preliminary call for papers will be updated with more details in the first full call for papers and more details will be available on the conference website.</p>